coderofsalvation/hashtagbibs/RFC_HASHTAGBIBS.md

 The goal of this spec is three-fold:

-* specify bibs: a terse tagdescription which expands into a reversed BibTag
+* specify bibs: a plaintext tagging DSL which expands into various languages
-* specify bibs as URI fragment: a way to hint browsers to jump to (bib)tagged content
+* specify bibs as URI fragment: a way to hint browsers to filter a document on certain tag(s)
 * specify bibrulers: to specify bibtags microformats like [visual-meta](https://visual-meta.info)

 {mainmatter}